 |Cons||There are only pros.
 This is a perfect paid alternative to Sigil.|

 In desktop publishing, InDesign sets the standards.
 No need can arise that cannot be solved using InDesign.
 The software today is used not only to typeset beautiful books but is here for all your publishing needs. ou can create presentations, forms, and websites using InDesign.

 InDesign is by no means an intuitive, easy-to-use software.
 It takes some time and effort to explore and master it.
 InDesign is amazing to create print-ready, press-friendly PDFs.
 On the downside, however, exporting your beautiful book into an epub might not turn out as well as expected.
 Sometimes, it is just easier to start it over from scratch and ditch the extensive formatting.

 |Pros||You can use the same software for all your desktop, web and ebook publishing needs.
 Can be used for both fixed-layout and reflowable layout books.|

 |Cons||Creating an ebook with this one often creates cluttered, invalid code; has a steep learning curve.|

-Once you're done writing your manuscript, it's a good time to start thinking about ebook distribution.
+Once you're done writing your manuscript, it's a good time to start thinking about ebook distribution plus marketing.
 Consider using PublishDrive!
 With free ebook conversion, built-in promo tools, and distribution to 400+ online stores, publishing your ebook has never been easier.
-Create your FREE account to get started!
+Create your FREE trial account to get started!